Do the Digit Insurance

 Step 2: Now, bend forward gently and stretch the arms to grab your toes.

-Step 3: Now, inhale and lift the left leg and move it foot upwards near your left ear while holding the other leg.
+Step 3: Now, inhale and lift the left leg, moving its foot upwards near your left ear while holding the other leg.

 Step 4: Remain in this posture for a few seconds and breathe evenly.